-21. Q: A: Who identifies the Title I contact for the campus?
-The school principal identifies the Title I contact for the campus.
-22. Q: A: Can a campus administrator/contact input socioeconomic data into HISD Connect via the HISD Parent Portal?
-No. Only the parent/guardian is permitted to do this.
-23. Q: A: Can the Title I stipend amount (\$2,400/year) be split if two individuals are designated as contacts?
-No. The Title I stipend is paid to only one individual.
-24. Q: A: Are NES and NES-A teachers eligibile for Campus Contact stipends?
-No, they are not eligible for this stipend.
-25. Q: A: When should the Campus Contact send the Federal Report Card to parents?
-The Federal Report Card is sent to parents in the spring.
+20. Q : Who identifies the Title I contact for the campus?
+A: The school principal identifies the Title I contact for the campus.
+21. Q : Can a campus administrator/contact input socioeconomic data into HISD Connect via the HISD Parent Portal?
+A: No. Only the parent/guardian is permitted to do this.
+22. Q: Can the Title I stipend amount (\$2,400/year) be split if two individuals are designated as contacts?
+A: No. The Title I stipend is paid to only one individual.
+23. Q: Are NES teachers eligible for Campus Contact stipends?
+A: In NES and NESA schools, teachers are NOT eligible to have the role of Title I Contact.
+The Title I Contact must be either an Assistant Principal, Dean of Instruction or Counselor.
+24. Q: When is the Federal Report Card sent to parents?
+A: The Federal Report Card is sent to parents in the spring.
+This notification is disseminated by the External Funding Department, working in conjunction with the Communications Department.
+The Communications Department will also post the parent notification to each campus's website.